about the region

 2 protected areas where the forest meets the beaches

-exploring the central pacific zone
+exploring the Central Pacific zone

-planning your trip to central pacific
+planning your trip to Central Pacific

-central pacific's top 10
+Central Pacific's top 10

 The town of Manuel Antonio is located in the coastal mountainous area of Central Pacific of Costa Rica.
 It has a very varied tourist offer, which includes hotels and it is internationally recognized for its originality and commitment to environment restaurants.
 At one end of town the Manuel Antonio National Park, the second most visited park in the country and a beautiful paradise for observation of flora and fauna, is located.
 The park has several trails and beaches that stand out for their white sand and turquoise and emerald waters.
 In this National Park visitors can see monkeys, sloths, deer and various species of birds and reptiles.